 Landing a job in finance is very competitive, with the ratio of applicants to available positions often being anywhere from 10:1 to 100:1.

 Marketing can be an exciting BCom jobs career path.
 It’s very revenue focused and drives growth in a business.
 Most businesses have a sophisticated strategy and process in place to market their products or services.

 The two most common ways to enter the industry are working at a corporation or an advertising agency.
 Marketing is less numbers-focused than accounting or finance, however, it is becoming increasingly data-driven with digital marketing strategies and the advent of Google Analytics.
-Marketing is an excellent and often overlooked way to enter finance and accounting, as all industries, including investment banking and accounting firms, are increasing their focus on digital communication and stakeholder engagement.
+Marketing is an excellent and often overlooked way to enter finance and accounting, as well as other industries.
+Investment banking and accounting firms are increasing their focus on digital communication and stakeholder engagement.

 What are the human resources (HR) career options?

 The most common fields people in HR enter are human resources management, organizational consulting, and industrial relations.
-HR can be a great way to get a seat at the executive table in almost any industry, as it is sometimes less competitive than finance or accounting tracks.
+HR can be a great way to get a seat at the executive table in almost any industry and is sometimes less competitive than finance or accounting tracks.